Aggressive Las Vegas Paternity Attorneys Ready To Serve You

 Establishing Child Support in Paternity Cases in Nevada Visit the website of the Nevada Department of Health and Human Services, Division of Welfare and Supportive Services to learn more about what every parent should know about establishing paternity, why establishing paternity is important, how legal paternity is established, the benefits of voluntarily acknowledging paternity, paternity genetic testing, establishing child support in a paternity case and putting the father on the child’s birth certificate.

-Finding a Paternity Attorney in Las Vegas, Nevada
+Finding a Paternity Lawyer in Las Vegas, Nevada

 A paternity case can involve many complicated legal issues involving child custody, child support, and visitation.
 Paternity cases can be complex, especially when more than one jurisdiction or state is involved.
 In some of the most complex cases, international laws – including the Hague Convention – might apply.

 Even in a typical case, the parties might not be able to come to an agreement.
 Emotions often run high in these cases.
-You need an experienced family law attorney in Las Vegas, to help you through each stage of the process.
+You need an experienced Las Vegas paternity attorney, to help you through each stage of the process.

-Call the paternity attorneys in Las Vegas, Nevada, at Mills, Mills & Anderson today to discuss your case in Las Vegas, Clark County, Nevada.
+Call the paternity lawyers at Mills & Anderson today to discuss your case in Las Vegas, Clark County, Nevada.
 Find out what you need to do today to protect your rights, the child, and your finances.
 Call (702) 386-0030 today.